 Clayton Christensen is the Kim B. Clark Professor of Business Administration at the Harvard Business School, with a joint appointment in the Technology and Operations Management and General Management faculty groups.

-Dr. Christensen holds a B.A. with highest honors in economics from Brigham Young University (1975), and an M.Phil. in applied econometrics and the economics of less-developed countries from Oxford University (1977), where he studied as a Rhodes Scholar.
-He received an MBA with High Distinction from the Harvard Business School in 1979, graduating as a George F. Baker Scholar.
-He was awarded his DBA from the Harvard Business School in 1992.
+Prof. Christensen holds a BA with highest honors in Economics from Brigham Young University (1975), and an M.Phil. in applied econometrics and the economics of less-developed countries from Oxford University (1977), as a Rhodes Scholar.
+He received an MBA with High Distinction from the Harvard Business School in 1979, graduating as a George F Baker Scholar.